accordproject/markdown-transform/CONTRIBUTING.md

   Note: the optional commit `-a` command line option will automatically "add" and "rm" edited files.

 * Before creating the Pull Request, ensure your branch sits on top of master (as opposed to branch off a branch).
-This ensures the reviewer will need only minimal effort to integrate your work by fast-fowarding master:
+This ensures the reviewer will need only minimal effort to integrate your work by fast-forwarding master:

   ```text
     git rebase upstream/master